 All of our Initial Teacher Training courses teach the age range 11-16 so every Trainee will get an exposure to teaching Key Stages 3 and 4.

-Trainees will also do short KS2 and KS5 placement at a primary school (five days) and Sixth Form (three days).
+Trainees will also do short KS2 and KS5 placement at a primary school (three days) and Sixth Form (two days).

 • Degree - 2:2 or above